 If you’re not sure where to get started, check out our Instagram post on how to describe what you do in one simple sentence.

 Use powerful images on your page to tell your brand message of who you are and what you do.
-People who skip over words will zoom in immediately to those images, and will get a clear and definite visual on what your brand is and what you offer.
+People who skip over words will zoom in immediately to those images and will get a clear and definite visual of what your brand is and what you offer.

-If you can’t find styled stock photography that very clearly represent what it is that you and your business offer, then create room in your budget for a personalized photo shoot.
+If you can’t find styled stock photography that very clearly represents what it is that you and your business offer, then create room in your budget for a personalized photo shoot.

 2 | How are you better than your competition?